BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 # IELR(1) as Implemented by Hocc

-[This is a living version of an originally web-published technical report. [^evans2024]]
+[This is an evergreen version of an originally web-published technical report. [^evans2024]]

 The Hocc parser generator, which is part of the [Hemlock](https://github.com/BranchTaken/Hemlock) programming language project, implements several LR(1)-family parser generation algorithms, namely